-ENG 100 is general education requirement for all of the College's associate degrees and for many of its certificate programs.
-ENG 100 is designed for students whose academic preparation, based on high school transcripts evidencing an overall GPA of 2.6 or below, as well as the application of other appropriate measures, indicates they will benefit from additional instructional support.
-In contrast with ENG 101, ENG 100 has an additional hour per week of supplemental support to comply with AB 705.
+ENG 101 is general education requirement for all of the College's associate degrees and for many of its certificate programs.
+ENG 101 is designed for students whose academic preparation, based on high school transcripts evidencing a minimum overall GPA of 2.6, as well as the application of other appropriate measures, indicates they have a likely chance of success in passing ENG 101.